-They look like gift cards, but they don't enjoy the same legal protection
+They may look like gift cards, but they don’t enjoy the same protections

 It’s an increasingly common marketing pitch used most notably by appliance sellers, cable companies and phone service providers.

 They look like gift cards, but they’re not.
 Often too late, people discover the difference.
 Unlike gift cards, which are regulated by federal law, these promotional and rebate reward cards can expire quickly.
 In addition, recipients sometimes have to undertake a series of time-consuming steps to apply for and activate the cards.

 “The corporations that send these promotional cards out count on the fact that when people get one of them, they don’t know what to do with them and they don’t use them and they expire,” says consumer advocate Harvey Rosenfield, founder of the nonprofit advocacy group Consumer Watchdog.
 His organization settled a class-action lawsuit against Cingular Wireless in 2011, alleging that the telecom company promised a $50 mail-in “rebate” to customers who bought a Motorola Razr phone but that the rebate was in the form of a heavily restricted Visa reward card instead of cash.

 Rosenfield says the cards are often a “marketing gimmick,” requiring so many steps to activate that they’re akin to telling consumers to “stand on one leg while your hand touches your nose.”